emg2speech: Synthesizing speech from electromyography using self-supervised speech models: Abstract

 \section{Abstract}

-We present a neuromuscular speech interface that translates electromyographic (EMG) signals collected from orofacial muscles during speech articulation directly into audio.
-We show that self-supervised speech (SS) representations exhibit a strong linear relationship with the electrical power of muscle action potentials: SS features can be linearly mapped to EMG power with a correlation of $r = 0.85$.
-Moreover, EMG power vectors corresponding to different articulatory gestures form structured and separable clusters in feature space.
-This relationship: \textsc{SS features} $\xrightarrow{\texttt{linear mapping}}$ \textsc{EMG power} $\xrightarrow{\texttt{gesture-specific clustering}}$ \textsc{articulatory movements}, highlights that SS models implicitly encode articulatory mechanisms.
-Leveraging this property, we directly map EMG signals to SS feature space and synthesize speech, enabling end-to-end EMG-to-speech generation without explicit articulatory models and vocoder training\footnote{Data and code will be made publicly available upon completion of the project.}.
+We present a neuromuscular speech interface that translates electromyographic (EMG) signals recorded from orofacial muscles during speech articulation directly into audio.
+We find that self-supervised speech (S3) representations are strongly linearly related to the electrical power of muscle activity: a simple linear mapping predicts EMG power from S3 representations with a correlation of {\em r} = 0.85.
+In addition, EMG power vectors associated with distinct articulatory gestures form structured, separable clusters.
+Together, these observations suggest that S3 models implicitly encode articulatory mechanisms, as reflected in EMG activity.
+Leveraging this structure, we map EMG signals into the S3 representation space and synthesize speech, enabling end-to-end EMG-to-speech generation without explicit articulatory modeling or vocoder training.
+We demonstrate this system with a participant with amyotrophic lateral sclerosis (ALS), converting orofacial EMG recorded while she \emph{silently} articulated speech into audio.